InfoManiac742/KisekiResources/README.md

 # KisekiResources

-This is a collection of resources relating to Nihon Falcom's RPG series known in English <i>Trails</i> and in Japanese as <i>Kiseki</i>.
+This is a collection of resources relating to Nihon Falcom's RPG series known in English as <i>Trails</i> and in Japanese as <i>Kiseki</i>.

     Copyright (C) 2021-2022 InfoManiac